 A couple of years ago – before Covid – only lawyers had heard of force majeure clauses.
-As the UK went into lockdown (after lockdown) these clauses became very well-known and all-important.
+As the UK went into lockdown (after lockdown, after lockdown) these clauses became very well-known and all-important.

 A force majeure clause allows a party to escape liability for non-performance caused by an event outside their control.
 Remember, as I said before, there is no general concept of “force majeure” under English law, so including such a clause is important.